giovanna-ruiz/Inventory-App/README.md

 Inventory app
 ==================================

-Solution code for Android Basics with Compose.
+Made changes to the solution code for Android Basics with Compose.

-Introduction
+Description
 ------------

 This app is an Inventory tracking app.
 Demos how to add, update, sell, and delete items from the local database.